 Stealthy bridges are stealthy information tunnels existing between disparate networks in cloud, that are unknown to security sensors and should have been forbidden.
 Stealthy bridges are developed mainly by exploiting vulnerabilities that are unknown to vulnerability scanners.
 Isolated enterprise network islands are connected via these stealthy tunnels, through which information (data, commands, etc.) can be acquired, transmitted or exchanged maliciously.
 Therefore stealthy bridges pose very severe threats to the security of public cloud.
 However, the stealthy bridges are inherently unknown or hard to detect: they either exploit unknown vulnerabilities, or cannot be easily distinguished from authorized activities by security sensors.
 For example, side-channel attacks extract information by passively observing the activities of resources shared by the attacker and the target virtual machine (e.g. CPU, cache), without interfering the normal running of the target virtual machine.
-Similarly, the activity of logging into an instance by leveraging intentionally left credentials (passwords, public keys, etc.) also hides in the authorized user activities.
+Similarly, the activity of logging into an instance by leveraging intentionally left credentials (passwords, public keys, etc.) also hides in the authorized user activties.

-The stealthy bridges can be used to construct a multi-step attack and facilitate subsequent intrusion steps across enterprise network islands in cloud.
+The stealthy bridges can be used to construct a multistep attack and facilitate subsequent intrusion steps across enterprise network islands in cloud.
 The stealthy bridges per se are difficult to detect, but the intrusion steps before and after the construction of stealthy bridges may trigger some abnormal activities.
 Human administrators or security sensors like IDS could notice such abnormal activities and raise corresponding alerts, which can be collected as the evidence of attack happening1.
-So our approach has two insights: (1) It is quite straightforward to build a cloud-level attack graph to capture the potential attacks enabled by stealthy bridges.
-(2) To leverage the evidence collected from other intrusion steps, we construct a cross-layer Bayesian Network (BN) to infer the existence of stealthy bridges.
+Therefore, our strategy is to leverage the evidence (e.g. abnormal system activities, alerts, etc.) captured in other intrusion steps to infer the existence of stealthy bridges.
+Our approach has two insights: 1) It is quite straightforward to build a cloud-level attack graph to capture the potential attacks enabled by stealthy bridges.
+2) To leverage the evidence collected from other intrusion steps, we construct a cross-layer Bayesian Network (BN) to infer the existence of stealthy bridges.
 Based on the inference, security analysts will know where stealthy bridges are most likely to exist and need to be further scrutinized.

-The main contributions of this paper are as follows:
+The main contributions of this work are as follows:

 First, a cloud-level attack graph is built to capture the potential attacks enabled by stealthy bridges and reveal possible hidden attack paths that are previously missed by individual enterprise network attack graphs.
+Second, based on the cloud-level attack graph, a cross-layer Bayesian network is constructed by identifying four types of uncertainties.
+The cross-layer Bayesian network is able to infer the existence of stealthy bridges given supporting evidence from other intrusion steps.